trimble-oss/website-modus.trimble.com/content/components/navbar.md

 - The navbar is a fixed element.
 Fixed or "sticky" content fixes itself to the browser viewport as content is scrolled.
 - Responsive design: navbar follows the Modus breakpoint guidelines in [Grid & Spacing](/foundations/grid-and-spacing/).

-#### Nav Bar Button examples
+#### Navbar Button examples

-- Three color options are available; Trimble Gray, Gray (Gray 6), and reversed (to be used with Trimble Dark Blue Nav bars).
+- Three color options are available; Trimble Gray, Gray (Gray 6), and reversed (to be used with Trimble Dark Blue Navbars).
-- Common Nav Bar button options include but are not limited to:
+- Common Navbar button options include but are not limited to:
   - Menu button
   - Search
   - Notification